XinshanBai/Barren-Land-Analysis/README.md

 This script runs maven build, then invokes the jar file for each test case specified in the `barren_land_analysis_test_cases.txt`

 ### Manual test
-Import the project as maven project into your prefered IDE.
+Import the project as a maven project into your preferred IDE.
 Find `BarrenLandAnalysis.java` in package `com.target.interview.barren_land_analysis` in the `src/main/java` folder.
-Execute the main class, maually type or copy/paste the sample input into the console after program starts, press `Enter`.
+Execute the main class, manually type or copy/paste the sample input into the console after program starts, press `Enter`.

 ### Junit test
-Import the project as maven project into your prefered IDE.
+Import the project as a maven project into your preferred IDE.
 Find `BarrenLandAnalysis.java` in package `com.target.interview.barren_land_analysis` in the `src/test/java` folder.
 Run the Junit test class.

 ## Time Complexity